awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ------

-You must specify the CMK in every `ListGrants` operations\.
+You must specify the KMS key in every `ListGrants` operations\.
 However, you can further filter the grant list by specifying the grant ID or a grantee principal\.
-The following examples get only the grants for a CMK where the `test-engineer` role is the grantee principal\.
+The following examples get only the grants for a KMS key where the `test-engineer` role is the grantee principal\.

 ------
 #### [ Java ]